-Mother of school bus crash victim speaks
+Mom of school bus crash victim: 'He was my only child'

 "I know where my baby sits on the bus," Brown told HLN.
 "I know he gets in the same spot."

 After learning about the crash from Facebook on Monday afternoon she rushed to the site and watched rescuers pulling children from the wreckage.
-She told dozens of officers what her son was wearing.
-But she didn't see D'Myunn.
+She told dozens of officers what her son was wearing: school uniform of royal blue polo shirt and khaki pants, royal blue Jordans, fleece and fatigue army jacket.

 Hours later she would learn that D'Myunn was among five children confirmed dead so far in the devastating wreck.
 Six others are hospitalized in an intensive care unit, officials said.